Previous Part: Must-Have Packing List

 *Unscented Deodorant (to help you with sweating).

 *Toothbrush (better if it’s the one that can fold), mouthwash and small toothpaste

 (although Miswak is a mixture of all these).

-Disclaimer: Above may contain few affiliate links.
-See disclosure policy.
+Disclaimer: Above may contain few amazon affiliate links.
+Please see our disclosure statement.